Saints Marcellinus and Peter, martyrs (opt. Memorial)

 Some Pharisees and Herodians were sent to Jesus to trap him in what he said.
 And they came and said to him, "Teacher, we know that you are sincere, and show deference to no one; for you do not regard people with partiality, but teach the way of God in accordance with truth.
 Is it lawful to pay taxes to the emperor, or not?
 Should we pay them, or should we not?"
 But knowing their hypocrisy, he said to them, "Why are you putting me to the test?
 Bring me a denarius and let me see it."
 And they brought one.
 Then he said to them, "Whose head is this, and whose title?"
 They answered, "The emperor's."
 Jesus said to them, "Give to the emperor the things that are the emperor's, and to God the things that are God's."
 And they were utterly amazed at him.

-The question that the messengers asked Jesus is not sincere; it is merely an effort to trap him into an answer that would lose him the respect of the public, or put him in danger with the law.
-If he answered, "Yes, pay your taxes to Caesar," he would lose the esteem of the Jewish public, who resented the Romans as invaders of their land.
-But if he says, "No, refuse to pay taxes to Caesar" he would be liable to arrest and trial by the Romans.
+The question those messengers asked Jesus was just trying to trap him into an answer that would lose him popular respect or put him in danger with the law.
+If he answered, "Yes, pay your taxes to Caesar," he would lose those of his followers who resented the Romans as foreign invaders.
+But if he said, "No, refuse to pay taxes to Caesar" he would be liable to arrest and trial by the Romans.

-Jesus was asked many questions in the course of his public ministry and if the question came from an honest heart he took it seriously.
-On this occasion the questioners were clearly out to get him; but he answered their question, insincere though it was.
+Jesus was questioned many times in the course of his public ministry and if the question came from an honest heart he took it seriously.
+On this occasion the query was malicious; but he answered it in his unique way.
 His answer was enigmatic and could mean several things: "Render to Caesar..."
 People should give to Caesar what belongs to Caesar and give back to God what belongs to God.

-The coin can be given to Caesar because it bears his image, but what should go to God is more fundamental.
-A little later, Jesus will spell it out: to love with all our heart, soul and mind.
-God is to be our first and greatest love, our primary commitment.
-That cannot apply to any human authority, political or otherwise.
+Yes, the coin can be given to Caesar because it bears his image, but what we owe to God is more fundamental.
+Later, Jesus spells it out: to love God with all our heart, soul and mind.
+This is to be our first and greatest duty, our primary commitment.
+That level of tribute cannot apply to any human authority, political or otherwise.
 No Caesar, king or president, no political institution, no authority can ever take the place of God in our lives.